-NNT to prevent quinsy is uncertain but actually evidence suggests that many of these present without a sore throat.
+NNT to prevent quinsy is uncertain but actually, evidence suggests that many of these presents without a sore throat.

 Some evidence for antibiotics preventing rheumatic heart disease (but this was in American Marines in the 1950s).
-NNT to precent rheumatic heart disease was 63.
+NNT to prevent rheumatic heart disease was 63.

 This has to be balanced against the risk of allergy (severe penicillin allergy seen in 10-40 per 100,000), rashes and antibiotic resistance.

-- Patients any age with existing rheumatic heart disease
+Patients of any age with existing rheumatic heart disease

 If treatment is given:

 Phenoxymethylpenicillin (15 mg/kg up to 500mg BD for 10 days)

 Roxithromycin would be the second line treatment

 Some centres use a single dose of glucocorticoid to decrease pain and swelling